Wilovy09/Wilovy09/en/README.md

 I am a student of Software Technology Engineering at the Universidad Autonóma de Nuevo León.
 I like to learn new things and share what I know.

-I consider myself a self-taught person, I like to learn new things and share what I know.
+I consider myself a self-taught person, I like to learn new things/skills.

 ## My favorite stack